OmarrRoberts/SeniorThesis2023/README.md

 Course Of Events:

-1.Uses Homepage
+  1. Uses Homepage
-2.User gets taken to recipe upload screen and gets promted to enter information 3.User fill in family recipe.
+  2. User gets taken to recipe upload screen and gets promted to enter information
+  3. User fill in family recipe.
-4.Before leaving the user gets prompted to make the recipe public or private.
+  4. Before leaving the user gets prompted to make the recipe public or private.
   5. promts user to save and complete.
-6.Recipe gets uploaded and can be viewed from the profile page.
+  6. Recipe gets uploaded and can be viewed from the profile page.
 ****